 - Mix thoroughly for the required time.
 Mix in your additives and colors.

-- Apply your color coat with a flat levelling tool and use a blowtorch to remove any bubbles.
+- Apply your color coat with a flat leveling tool and use a blowtorch to remove any bubbles.

 - Add a clear coat 24 hours after the color coat.
 Use sandpaper to sand the surface and wipe away dust with a wet cloth.